Table Of Contents

 What is Online Trading?

-Instead of using traditional brokerage firms, where you would need to call a broker to execute trades on your behalf, online trading allows you to manage your investments independently, right from your computer or smartphone.
+Instead of using old-style brokerage firms, where you would need to call a broker to execute trades on your behalf, online trading allows you to manage your investments independently, right from your computer or smartphone.

 It’s big business, and these platforms provide access to a wide range of financial markets and allow investors to execute trades in real-time, often with lower fees than traditional brokerage services.
 Whether you're looking to invest for the long term or engage in short-term trading, online platforms make it easier for you to enter the world of finance.
-However, with ease of access also comes risk, and it's important to grasp both the benefits and the challenges of trading online.

 When you're ready to place a trade, you choose the asset you want to buy or sell, enter the number of shares or units, and confirm the order.
 Depending on your trading strategy, you can place orders for immediate execution or set conditions like limit orders, where the trade only happens if the asset reaches a certain price.